Legendary Photos

 Dr. Lesley Anderson (circled) among her fellow orthopaedic surgery residents at UCLA in 1983.
 She was the first woman to graduate from the program.

 Barbara Stimson, MD, an American, served in the Royal Armed Services Corps in England since women were not eligible for service in the United States Medical Reserves Corp.
 She achieved the rank of Major.
-(From the New York Times Archives).
+(Borrowed from the New York Times Archives – no copyright infringement intended – for display purposes only.)

 Obituary for Dr. Rosamond Kane who was the first female orthopaedic resident at the New York Orthopaedic Hospital.
 She eventually left private practice to become Professor of pediatric orthopaedics at Columbia’s College of Physicians and Surgeons.
 The residents there called her clinic “Baby Shoes.”
 (From New York Times Archives).